 Revi’s “doom and gloom” slide shows how cell phones can put women at risk.

 There is a widespread fear of women being harassed online, so we hear ‘let’s just not let them on.’
 When you batten down the hatches, you have more restrictive social norms, more restrictive cultural barriers, especially when things feel out of control.
 And this is a pretty out-of-control time, from climate change to mass migration.

 The Gender Digital Divide in Education

-Amplio: What should schools and education systems be doing to address the gender digital divide?
+Amplio: In your opinion, what should schools and education systems be doing to address the gender digital divide?

 Revi: In the U.S., most education systems seem to understand how to address the gender digital divide.
 However, it’s a matter of working with under-resourced schools and school boards that are not future-forward.
 In the rest of the world, socio-economic and geographic realities dictate if and where ICT and STEM-type education is available, and whether girls have access.
 What do you do with rural schools if teachers are entirely absent, or in communities where education isn’t available to girls?

 There are bigger issues that we have to address around education.
 Some can be addressed through technology, but the failures in tech-based education make districts wary.
 Most efforts have been unsustainable.
 Priorities change with elections.
 Schools that don’t even have desks or latrines are hardly suitable for tech infrastructure, which requires climate control, electricity, and security.